-I surprised myself by going with my dear friend Susan to The Seasoned Vegan up in Harlem on the corner of St. Nicholas and 113th Street.
-We laughed about it, because cruising a vegan restaurant is hardly ever my first thought.
+I surprised myself by accompanying my friend Susan to The Seasoned Vegan up in Harlem on the corner of St. Nicholas and 113th Street.
+We laughed about it, because cruising a vegan restaurant is rarely my first thought.

 It turned out to be not only good, but crowded (in a good way), energized and really fun.
 Once we were out on the street, we felt invigorated, sort of like after seeing a good play.

 On the inside, another group of diners was celebrating a birthday.
-Well, the staff—maybe 6 people—came out with a tiny candle lit cake to sing Happy Birthday, then launched the Stevie Wonder version!!
-WOW!
+Well, the staff—maybe 6 people—came out with a tiny candlelit cake, then launched into the Happy Birthday chorus of Stevie Wonder’s homage to Martin Luther King!
 I was blown away!
 They danced.
 They sang.
 It went on and on.
 They found a groove.
 They stuck with it!

 Same thing with the food.